ollionorg/cloud-bigtable-ecosystem/kafka-connect-bigtable-sink/README.md

-# Kafka Connect Bigtable Sink Connector
+# Kafka Connect Bigtable sink connector

 This [Kafka Connect Sink](https://kafka.apache.org/documentation/#connect) is for writing Kafka data to the Google Bigtable database.